oracle-livelabs/adb/adb-gcp/adb-provisioning-databases/adb-provisioning-databases.md

 ## Task 1: Create Autonomous Database

-In this section, you will be provisioning an Autonomous database using the Google Cloud Console.
+In this section, you will be provisioning an Autonomous Database using the Google Cloud Console.

 1. Login to Google Cloud Console (console.cloud.google.com) and search for **Oracle Database** in the **Search Bar** on the top of the page.
 Click on **Oracle Database@Google Cloud**.